ParallelCS Start here

 You are handed an enterprise mandate: the research division needs a launched product — a system that takes an open-ended technical question, autonomously researches it across many sources, synthesizes a defensible report, and ships the report as a published artifact, with zero human steps in the middle.
 Build an orchestrator-worker multi-agent system: a lead agent that decomposes the question and spawns specialized worker agents (search, read, synthesize, fact-check), coordinates their results through shared state, and produces a cited deliverable.
 This is not a notebook demo.
 The result must be a directly deployable, hyperscalable product: real public hosting, CI/CD on every commit, observability, security hardening, a polished and accessible web UI a non-technical analyst will happily use, and complete go-to-market material — a landing page, a pitch, and a recorded demo.
 The architecture must absorb concurrent research runs without falling over, and recover from a failed worker.
 We are not here to babysit the run; ship it as a real product.

 Why it matters: Multi-agent research and synthesis systems are being deployed across consulting, finance, and R&D to compress weeks of analyst work into hours.
-Shipping a coordinated, fault-tolerant agent fleet makes a builder ready for an Agentic Systems Engineer or Applied AI Engineer role at the ₹1-crore tier, where the bar is production reliability, not a demo.
+Shipping a coordinated, fault-tolerant agent fleet makes a builder ready for an Agentic Systems Engineer or Applied AI Engineer role, where the bar is production reliability, not a demo.

 The deliverable